 A lack of sleep isn't just dangerous to your own health, but it can also put the safety of those around you at risk.
 This is particularly true when it comes to operating a motor vehicle.
 According to the American Sleep Association (AMA), sleep disorders as of now influence as many as 50 to 70 million U.S adults and insomnia is the most regularly reported.

-If you're feeling excessive daytime fatigue, are having a difficult time concentrating and become easily irritable, you should see us at DuPage Immediate Care.
+If you're feeling excessive daytime fatigue, are having a difficult time concentrating and become easily irritable, you should see us at our Oakbrook sleep study clinic at DuPage Immediate Care.

 At our Sleep Medical Center, we can conduct a sleep study to get to the underlying issue behind your nighttime problems.
 In some cases, your sleep problems may just be a matter of getting more sleep at night or making some lifestyle adjustments to ensure this occurs.
 In other cases, you may have a sleep disorder that's the root of your issues.

-With our state-of-art equipment, we can test for sleep disorders such as:
+With the state-of-art equipment at our Oakbrook sleep study clinic, we can test for sleep disorders such as:

 - Sleep apnea